alkaloid/gatekeeper/README.md

     `sudo ansible-playbook -c local -e postgresql_password=SuperSecret provisioning/gatekeeper.yml` Make sure to change the PostgreSQL password to something of your choosing

-You are now ready to run the `app_setup.sh` and boot the app.

 ## Authentication

 The application is built to authenticate via Slack.
 To set up the OAuth connection with Slack, you will need: